SuperDARN/DDWG/appendices/appendix_c.md

 In July 2020, rsync access was made available to BAS on ```cedar.computecanada.ca```.
 The repository located on ```cedar``` was set up with ACLs to allow BAS to have read-only access.

+The ACLs were set up as follows:

+1. `setfacl -Rdm u::rwx *`
+1. `setfacl -Rm u::rwx *`
+1. `setfacl -Rdm g::rwx *`
+1. `setfacl -Rm g::rwx *`
+1. `setfacl -Rdm u:bas:rx *`
+1. `setfacl -Rm u:bas:rx *`

+These 6 commands, when executed on the top level directory for SuperDARN data, will allow the `bas` user to have read-only access to files, while allowing the file owner and file group owner to have read-write access.
+The results can be checked with `getfacl`.

 ### Manually executed tasks